iottly/iottly.github.io/saet_tutorial.md

   - device authentication to iottly ssh server: `/root/.ssh/iottly_ssh_dropbear`
   - iottly private ssh box authentication to device: `/root/.ssh/authorized_keys`

-## Reinstall iottly agent within Athena board
+## Reinstall iottly agent on Athena board

 When installing iottly on a board with iottly already installed, the previous isntallation is automatically removed.